 Everything You Need to Know About Hurricane Season

-To start, check the list below for all of the food, first aid, and tools you should keep on hand.
+To start the process, check the list below for all of the food, first aid, and tools you should keep on hand.
 Then read on to learn more about hurricanes, the difference between a hurricane watch and a hurricane warning, and how you can stay ahead of the storm to keep your family safe.

 It’s important to understand that a hurricane is a distinct weather event from just a regular storm.